jasonjho/manager-README/README.md

 ## Feedback

 More than anything, candid and compassionate feedback is central to a cohesive high-functioning team.
-I strive to adhere to [radical candor](https://www.radicalcandor.com/) and encourage you to take [courage over comfort](https://brenebrown.com/blog/2018/03/13/courage-comfort-rumbling-shame-accountability-failure-work/).
+I fully embrace [radical candor](https://www.radicalcandor.com/) and encourage you to take [courage over comfort](https://brenebrown.com/blog/2018/03/13/courage-comfort-rumbling-shame-accountability-failure-work/).

 I prefer to receive direct feedback.
 I'm committed to providing you clear and timely feedback, and I'd love it if you did the same for me.